TheZayWay/SoundUp/react-app/completed.md

 -Created cover art file which will render the images from backend -Fetched the zip file from backend and created an instance to open the zip file -Then extracts the image file urls that were created and use that for the src for image rendering

+01/02/2024
+-Chose a logo
+-Started working on the page layout
+-